udacity/js-grader/README.md

 grader.propertyIsGreaterThan(elem, cssProperty string, value int);
 ```

-This test pulls a CSS property from an element and tests to see if the value of the property is greater than than the value specified.
+This test pulls a CSS property from an element and tests to see if the value of the property is greater than the value specified.

 ---